Planning a move from your current home

 - You are entitled to begin occupying your new home at noon (usually) on the possession date specified in the agreement of purchase and sale.
 Be sure your movers don't arrive before you are entitled to take possession!

 - The adjustment date, usually the same day as the possession date, is the date on which you become responsible for property taxes and utilities.
-Contact BC Hydro (for electricity), Fortis BC (for gas), and Coast Cable (for cable TV and high-speed internet) to set up new accounts so that utilities will be available on the adjustment date.
+Contact BC Hydro (for electricity), Fortis BC (for gas), and Coast Cable or Telus (for cable TV and high-speed internet) to set up new accounts so that utilities will be available on the adjustment date.